Teradata/feast-teradata/README.md

 - OfflineStore
 - OnlineStore

-Additional, the using Teradata as the registry is already supported via the `registry_type: sql` and included in our examples.
+Additional, using Teradata as the registry (catalog) is already supported via the `registry_type: sql` and included in our examples.
 This means that everything is located in Teradata.
 However, depending on the requirements, installation, etc, this can be mixed and matched with other systems as appropriate.

 ## Getting Started